Table of Contents

-15. Insights Posts
+15. Insights posts

 It may not always seem obvious, but audiences are interested in witnessing your growth as a business and an individual.
 You could let them in on how your blog has been performing.
 But engage your creativity while doing so.
 Rather than simply plastering statistics about your blog, you could communicate with them in the form of a “thank you” post.
 If your blog seems stagnant, you could show them insights and talk about how growth is not always consistent and, maybe, elicit opinions via Q&As.
 Making such posts attractive will foster engagement and drive more traffic to your blog.

-16. Current Events
+16. Current events

 It’s important to also write about less prominent events, like, maybe, an app launched by a new tech startup that you think has great value and potential.
 This credits you with being relevant and valuable.
 There doesn’t always have to be an obvious link between your brand and the current event, as long as you make the connection.
 For example, there might be a news item about large-scale afforestation for palm plantations.
-As a food blogger, you could talk about minimizing the consumption of food products containing palm oil.
+As a food blogger, you could minimize the consumption of food products containing palm oil.
 These types of posts are also likely to be shared.

 - Infographics are easy to share and can help you earn valuable links.
 Since they are so visually appealing and engaging, they drive blog traffic by a large percentage.